Our Review Process

 When using some glucose measuring meters, you will need to check that the code printed on the strip is identical to the code printed on the meter itself.
 You should also check the date that is printed on the strips to ensure that they are not beyond their expiration date.

 The vast majority of modern glucose measuring devices are equipped with an option that allows the user to do the test on an alternate spot, such as their forearm.
 Have a discussion with your primary care physician to figure out what's best for you.
+Read more about gestational diabetes program.

 Table of Contents